 Universal credit: Transitional protection

-Transitional protection – managed migration
+Transitional protection – managed migration to UC

 Transitional SDP element

-Transitional protection – state pension age claimants
+Transitional protection – migration to pension credit

 Transitional protection managed migration